- MLS, with a Certificate in Archives, Records Management, and Preservation, Class of 2012- Queens College, GSLIS, CUNY

 Archivist, Center for Jewish History, New York- August 2015- Present

 CJH provides a collaborative home for five partner organizations, all tasked with collecting essential timelines of Jewish life, history and culture.
-Processing archivist duties include physical processing of collections and original EAD finding aid creation for use on the Center’s website.
+Center Archivist duties include physical processing of partner collections, assisting in projects such as shelf-reads and needs-assessments, assisting in the Center’s social media, and original EAD finding aid creation for use on the Center’s website.

 View a growing list of my completed CJH finding aids here: https://jveazue.wordpress.com/completed-finding-aids/center-for-jewish-history-2/